Boost your git and code writing skills with these simple tricks! [React Native developer’s perspective]

-It will be pretty easy to navigate to previous location comparing to cd syntax:
+It will be pretty easy to navigate to the previous location comparing to cd syntax:

 I think you get the point :)

-I think I don’t need to remind you about the `Tab` key which can autocomplete your typing in the terminal.
+I hope I don’t need to remind you about the `Tab` key which can autocomplete your typing in the terminal.

 To check the whole list of aliases just type:

 Just compare how easily you can navigate through nested directories: